mvdbent/onAirScanner/README.md

 security add-generic-password -s hueAPIHash -a HUEAPI -w FIAqb-53KaLBVzXKscihomProgvhUkRko59TAuV -T /usr/bin/security
 ```

-Now we securely store the Hue API Hash into the macOS Keychain.
+Now we securely store the Hue API Hash into the macOS Keychain, and allowing the security binary to access this entry.
-we can use this command to fetch the Hue API Hash.
+We can use the security command to fetch the Hue API Hash.

 ```bash
 security find-generic-password [-s service] -w